stephenwunrow/pre-populating-tns/Readme.md

 This script scrapes the usfm data for the requested book and translation.
 It chunks the data by Hebrew word, searches the morphology for words tagged as proper nouns, and for each found proper noun saves the reference, Hebrew word, proper noun, and snippet.
 It also counts how many times each proper noun appears.
 Then, it scrapes a list of names addressed in Translation Words and removes the lines that contain these names.
 After that, it writes each remaining name and count to report.md and the rows of data to en_new_names.tsv.
 Then, for each first occurrence of a name, it writes a row in Translation Notes format (minus ID) to `transformed_names.tsv`.
 For all following occurrences of the name, no row is written.

-## DEPRECATED - The translation issue of metaphor (6): `Metaphors.py`

-This script asks an LLM to identify metaphor, and if found, runs through several queries to identify the data needed to create a note.
-That data is written to a TSV file.
-Then, the data is transformed into Translation Notes format (minus ID) and written to another TSV file.

-## DEPRECATED - The translation issue of metonymy (7): `Metonymy.py`

-This script asks an LLM to identify metonymy, and if found, runs through several queries to identify the data needed to create a note.
-That data is written to a TSV file.
-Then, the data is transformed into Translation Notes format (minus ID) and written to another TSV file.

-## The translation issue of rhetorical questions (8): `RQuestion.py`
+## The translation issue of rhetorical questions (6): `RQuestion.py`

 This script asks an LLM to identify rhetorical questions, and if found, runs through several queries to identify the data needed to create a note.
 That data is written to a TSV file.
 Then, the data is transformed into Translation Notes format (minus ID) and written to another TSV file.

-## DEPRECATED - The translation issue of personification (9): `Personification.py`

-This script is a first attempt to pass an entire chapter to an LLM and ask it to generate a table of personification data for the chapter.
-The data is written to a TSV file.
-Then, the data is transformed into Translation Notes format (minus ID) and written to another TSV file.

-## DEPRECATED - The translation issue of similes (10): `Similes.py`

-This script is another attempt to pass an entire chapter to an LLM and ask it to generate a table of simile data for the chapter.
-The data is written to a TSV file.
-Then, the data is transformed into Translation Notes format (minus ID) and written to another TSV file.

-## The translation issue of doublets (11): `Doublets.py`
+## The translation issue of doublets (7): `Doublets.py`

 This script is another attempt to pass an entire chapter to an LLM and ask it to generate a table of doublet data for the chapter.
 The data is written to a TSV file.
 Then, the data is transformed into Translation Notes format (minus ID) and written to another TSV file.

-## The translation issue of parallelism (12): `Parallelism.py`
+## The translation issue of parallelism (8): `Parallelism.py`

 This script is another attempt to pass an entire chapter to an LLM and ask it to generate a table of parallelism data for the chapter.
 The data is written to a TSV file.
 Then, the data is transformed into Translation Notes format (minus ID) and written to another TSV file.

-## The translation issue of unknowns (13): `Unknowns.py`
+## The translation issue of unknowns (9): `Unknowns.py`

 This script is another attempt to pass an entire chapter to an LLM and ask it to generate a table of parallelism data for the chapter.
 The data is written to a TSV file.
 Then, the identified words and phrases are checked against the list of defined terms in the Translation Words resource.
 If the word or phrase is not found in Translation Words, the row is transformed into Translation Notes format (minus ID) and written to another TSV file.

-## The translation issue of figures of speech (14): `Figs_of_Speech.py`
+## The translation issue of figures of speech (10): `Figs_of_Speech.py`

 Instead of running each figure separately, this query asks for all figures of speech in a specific list and then provides the correct sup ref for each one.

-## The translation issue of implicit information (15): `Explicit.py`
+## The translation issue of implicit information (11): `Explicit.py`

 This script passes a chapter at a time to an LLM and asks it to generate a table of places where information is implied.
 The data is written to a TSV file.
 Then, the data is transformed into Translation Notes format (minus ID) and written to another TSV file.

-## The translation issue of ellipsis (16): `Ellipsis.py`
+## The translation issue of ellipsis (12): `Ellipsis.py`

-This script passes a chapter at a time to an LLM and asks it to generate a table of places where there is grammatical ellipsis.
-The data is written to a TSV file.
+This script passes a chapter at a time to an LLM and asks it to analyze the clauses and generate a table of places where there is grammatical ellipsis.
+Then, the data is checked and written to a TSV file.
 Then, the data is transformed into Translation Notes format (minus ID) and written to another TSV file.

-NOTE - the prompt needs a lot of work.
+## The translation issue of kinship terms (13): `Kinship.py`

+This script passes a chapter at a time to an LLM and asks it to identify a specific set of kinship terms and identify any known information related to the kinship term.
+Then, the data is written to a TSV file, transformed into Translation Notes format (minus ID), and written to another TSV file.

+## The translation issue of third person for first or second person (14): `123pereson.py`

+This script passes a chapter at a time to an LLM and asks it to identify places where someone uses the third person for the first or second person and provide a first or second person form.
+Then, the data is written to a TSV file, transformed into Translation Notes format (minus ID), and written to another TSV file.

+## The translation issue of direct, indirect, and quote-in-quote quotations (15): `Quotations.py`

+This script passes a chapter at a time to an LLM and asks it to identify direct, indirect, and quote-in-quote quotations and provide alternate ways to express them.
+Then, the data is written to a TSV file, transformed into Translation Notes format (minus ID), and written to another TSV file.

+## The translation issue of transition words (16): `Logical_Relationships.py`

+This script passes a chapter at a time to an LLM and asks it to identify transition words and their functions.
+Then, the data is checked, written to a TSV file, transformed into Translation Notes format (minus ID), and written to another TSV file.

+## The translation issue of pronouns with unclear referents (17): `Pronouns.py`

+This script passes a chapter at a time to an LLM and asks it to identify pronouns with unclear referents and to provide possible referents.
+Then, the data is checked, written to a TSV file, transformed into Translation Notes format (minus ID), and written to another TSV file.

 ## Combining notes: `Combine_Notes.py`